sklprogs/LanguageTricks/README.md

 > *Check his work and see **whether** it is correct or not.*

-Use **if** when you have a conditional sentence and **whether** when showing that two alternatives are possible.
+Use ***if*** when you have a conditional sentence and ***whether*** when showing that two alternatives are possible.

-There are two possibilities: Aardvark will arrive Friday, or Aardvark will arrive Saturday:
+> *Squiggly didn’t know whether Aardvark would arrive Friday or Saturday.* = There are two possibilities: Aardvark will arrive Friday, or Aardvark will arrive Saturday.

-> *Squiggly didn\'t know whether Aardvark would arrive Friday or
-> Saturday.*

-Aardvark may not arrive at all:

-> *Squiggly didn\'t know if Aardvark would arrive Friday or Saturday.*
+> *Squiggly didn’t know if Aardvark would arrive Friday or Saturday.* = Aardvark may not arrive at all.

 *Sources:
 [1](https://www.usingenglish.com/forum/threads/is-there-a-difference-between-check-if-and-check-whether.28260/),